abus-aikorea/voice-pro/docs/README.eng.md

 </table>

 ## ☕ Contributions

+Hello, I'm David from the Voice-Pro team.
+Our team discovers the best AI technologies in the industry and provides them for anyone to use easily and conveniently.
+We are a small startup in Korea that has only been around for a year.
+We are working hard to help you and other creators produce great content.

+Your ⭐⭐⭐⭐⭐ review would be greatly appreciated as it helps our business grow with you.
+Please help support our small team.

+Thank you,
+ABUS Customer Service

 - If you want to participate in and help us with this project, feel free to create an [Issues](https://github.com/abus-aikorea/voice-pro/issues)
 - If something goes wrong, please submit a [Pull requests](https://github.com/abus-aikorea/voice-pro/pulls) to improve this project.
 - Any type of contribution is welcome.